bpamos/tf-aws-redis-enterprise-cluster/README.md

 There are two important files to understand. `modules.tf` and `terraform.tfvars.example`.
 * `modules.tf` contains the following:
     - `vpc module` (creates new VPC)
-    - `node module` (creates and provisions ubuntu 18.04 vms with RE software installed or test vms with Redis and Memtier installed)
+    - `node module` (creates and provisions ubuntu 18.04 vms with RE software installed)
+    - `tester-nodes` (creates test nodes with Redis and Memtier installed)
+    - `prometheus-node` (creates prometheus node with prometheus and grafana configured for advanced monitoring on the Redis Enterprise Cluster)
     - `dns module` (creates R53 DNS with NS record and A records),
     - `create-cluster module` (uses ansible to create and join the RE cluster via REST API)
     * *the individual modules can contains inputs from previously generated from run modules.*